Today you will learn how to build abs. We will show effective exercises and consider the anatomy of the

 abdominals are more likely to have colic in the side.
 Strengthening the abdominal muscles is a great

-way to solve this problem. - Improvement of the gastrointestinal tract.
+4. Improvement of the gastrointestinal tract.
 Abdominal training improves digestion, prevents

 bloating, and constipation.